This document is an appendix to Advice Note 6: Preparation and submission of application documents.

 The inclusion of any of these will produce errors during the import which will delay the process.

 - To improve public accessibility to files once on our website, we ask that individual files are kept to a maximum size of 50MB.
-We appreciate that this will not always be possible.
-However, please consider breaking the large files into smaller files or submitting a compressed (web ready) version of the application documents on a separate data stick as well as the uncompressed version (although the Planning Inspectorate can accept Compact Disc (CD) or Electronic Versatile Disc (DVD) it is not our preference to do so).
+We appreciate that this will not always be possible therefore please consider breaking large files into smaller files.
 Failure to do this may result in us requesting a compressed version of the application documents which may delay the documents being imported to our system.
 Please note, the maximum size of emails that can be received is 10MB.

 - The Applicant may request for the documents to be published on submission.
 If not, the application will only be published if it is accepted for examination.
 The documents will be made available from our website on or shortly after the day the acceptance decision is made.